danknights/mice5035/tutorials/05_visualization_in_R/README.md

 You must have completed [Tutorial 4](../04_visualization_in_R).

-#### Install some needed packages (SKIP THIS IF YOU DID IT IN TUTORIAL 4)
+#### Install some needed packages
 Make sure you (stil) have open your Tutorials project.

 Create a new R source file and call it, `tutorial_05.r`.
 Click in the console window.
 For this tutorial we will need the car package and the vegan package.
-Install the vegan package like this:
+Install the vegan package like this (OK to skip if you have already installed this):
 ```bash
 install.packages('vegan')
 ```

-If that proceeds without errors, then install the car package:
+If that proceeds without errors, then install the car package (OK to skip if you have already installed this):
 ```bash
 install.packages('car')
 ```